Courttia Newland

-Courttia Newland (born 25 August 1973) is a British writer of Jamaican and Barbadian heritage.
+Courttia Newland (born 25 August 1973) is a British writer.

 Background

-Born in 1973 in west London, to parents of Caribbean heritage, Newland grew up in Shepherd's Bush, where he became a rapper and music producer who, together with friends, released a Drum n' Bass white label.
+Born in 1973 in West London, to parents of Jamaican and Barbadian heritage.
+Newland grew up in Shepherd's Bush, where he became a rapper and music producer who, together with friends, released a Drum and bass white label record.

 Writing

 Novels

 In 1997, Newland published his first novel, The Scholar.
 Further novels followed, including Society Within (1999), Snakeskin (2002) and The Gospel According to Cane (2013).

 His most recent novel, A River Called Time was published in 2021 to generally positive critical attention, with Kirkus stating: "This is an ambitiously imagined book that, by removing the European lens on African cultures, creates a new reality that allows us to question how we view our own.
 Complex and multilayered, this novel opens the door to the possibilities of noncolonial worlds."
 For the TLS reviewer: "Courttia Newland's new novel presents us with a dystopian multiverse imagined at thrilling scale."
 Adam Roberts concluded that "no one can doubt the sheer energy and verve of Newland's vision", while Publishers Weekly said: "This is sure to please fans of thought-provoking speculative fiction."
 In July 2022, A River Called Time was announced on the shortlist of the Arthur C. Clarke Award (alongside books by Kazuo Ishiguro, Harry Josephine Giles, Arkady Martine, Mercurio D. Rivera and Aliya Whiteley).